-At June 30, 2023 and 2022, KNAU reported a liability for its proportionate share of the ASRS's net pension liability of \$861,692 and \$813,584, respectively.
-The net pension liability was measured as of June 30, 2022 and June 30, 2021, respectively.
-For 2023 and 2022, the total pension liability used to calculate the net pension liability was determined using update procedures to roll forward the total pension liability from an actuarial valuation as of June 30, 2021 and 2020, to the measurement date of June 30, 2022 and 2021.
-KNAU's proportion of the net pension liability was based on KNAU's actual contributions to the plan relative to the total of all participating employers' contributions for the year ended June 30, 2022.
-KNAU's proportion measured as of June 30, 2022 and 2021 and 2020, was 0.50% and 0.58% and 0.48%, respectively.
+Pension liability - At June 30, 2024 and 2023, KNAU reported a liability for its proportionate share of the ASRS's net pension liability of \$786,623 and \$861,692, respectively.
+The net pension liability was measured as of June 30, 2024 and 2023, respectively.
+For 2024 and 2023, the total pension liability used to calculate the net pension liability was determined using update procedures to roll forward the total pension liability from an actuarial valuation as of June 30, 2022 and 2021, to the measurement date of June 30, 2023 and 2022.
+KNAU's proportion of the net pension liability was based on KNAU's actual contributions to the plan relative to the total of all participating employers' contributions for the year ended June 30, 2023.
+KNAU's proportion measured as of June 30, 2023, 2022, and 2021, was 0.46% and 0.50% and 0.58%, respectively.

-Pension Expense and Deferred Outflows/Inflows of Resources

-For the years ended June 30, 2023 and 2022, KNAU recognized pension expense for ASRS of \$71,039 and \$41,194, respectively.
+Pension expense and deferred outflows/inflows of resources - For the years ended June 30, 2024 and 2023, KNAU recognized pension expense for ASRS of \$51,655 and \$71,039, respectively.
+KNAU reported deferred outflows and deferred inflows of resources related to pensions from the following sources at June 30, 2024:

+ed Outflows esources Deferred Inflows of Resources Difference between expected and actual experience \$ 17,775 \$ - Changes in assumptions - - Difference between projected and actual investment earnings - 27,831 Changes in proportion and differences between KNAU contributions and proportionate share of contributions 702 - KNAU contributions subsequent to the measurement date 75,641 Total \$ 94,118 \$ 27,831 ed Outflows lesources red Inflows Resources Difference between expected and actual experience Changes in assumptions \$ 7,342 42,767 \$ - Difference between projected and actual investment earnings Changes in proportion and differences between KNAU 42,707 22,698 contributions and proportionate share of contributions KNAU contributions subsequent to the measurement date 1,270 75,476 14,456 - Total \$ 126,855 \$ 37,154

 KNAU reported deferred outflows and deferred inflows of resources related to pensions from the following sources at June 30, 2023:

-Deferred Outflows of Resources Difference between expected and actual experience Changes in assumptions \$ 7,342 42,767 \$ - Difference between projected and actual investment earnings Changes in proportion and differences between KNAU - 22,698 contributions and proportionate share of contributions KNAU contributions subsequent to the measurement date 1,270 75,476 14,456 - \$ 126,855 \$ 37,154 red Outflows Resources Deferred Inflows of Resources Changes in proportion and differences between KNAU contributions and proportionate share of contributions \$ 12,402 105,894 \$ - Difference between projected and actual investment earnings - 257,772 - 81,095 48,623 - \$ 199,391 \$ 306,395

-KNAU reported deferred outflows and deferred inflows of resources related to pensions from the following sources at June 30, 2022:

-The \$75,476 as of June 30, 2023 reported as deferred outflows of resources related to ASRS pensions resulting from KNAU contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2024.
+The \$75,641 as of June 30, 2024 reported as deferred outflows of resources related to ASRS pensions resulting from KNAU contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2025.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to ASRS pensions will be recognized in pension expense as follows: